paycoreio/docs/docs/products/hpp/quickstart.md

 ## Introduction

-Hosted Payment Page (HPP) is a ready-to-go solution that allows quick and easy integration with PayCore.io.
+Hosted Payment Page (HPP) is a ready-to-go solution that allows quick and easy integration with {{custom.company_name}}.
 You only have to redirect your customers to the payment form we give you.
 There’s also no need for you to pass any PCI scans or have an SSL certificate (though having one is always recommended), since the actual payment is submitted via our secure payment page.

 ## Try it out